kingreza/Swift-Observer/README.md

           let zipcode = zipcodes.filter({$0.value == options["Zipcode"]}).first
 ````

-if the Zipcode was found change its supply.
+if the Zipcode was found, change its supply.
 If the status is from idle to anything this means an idle mechanic has become busy, then we decrease its value in the supply dictionary.
 Conversely if the change is from anything else to idle, it means a busy mechanic has become idle so we increase our supply:

 ````swift
  if let zipcode = zipcode{